undefined

 The abandoned herd unexpectedly recovered, as the sacrifice was offered.
 It is believed that the practice of offering sacrifices inside the temple began after the accident.

-The hill goddess Pathibhara after whom the location is called is assumed by the devotees to be a fearsome goddess who can easily be satisfied with easy and selfless actions of love, devotion, and sacrificial sacrifices while being unmerciful and dangerous to one who has evil intentions.
+The hill goddess Pathibhara, after whom the location is named, is believed by devotees to be a fearsome goddess who can be easily satisfied by simple, selfless acts of love, devotion, and sacrifice, while being unmerciful and dangerous to those with evil intentions.

 How to reach Pathibhara Devi Temple?

 Pathibhara Devi Temple lies in the Yangwarak Village Development Committee.
-The journey to Pathibhara begins from Suketar, which is a 20-minute drive from Phungling Bazaar, and then from Suketar to Kafle Pati, a 1–2-hour drive away.
+The journey to Pathibhara begins with a 20-minute drive from Phungling Bazaar to Suketar, followed by a 1–2-hour drive from Suketar to Kafle Pati.

-Pathibhara Devi temple lies at a distance of around 3–4 hours' hike from Kafle Pati.
-Suketar Airport (2,840 m [9,320 ft]) at Suketar is the only STOL airport in Taplejung district with daily flights linking Kathmandu and Biratnagar.
+Pathibhara Devi temple lies about a 3–4 hours' hike from Kafle Pati.
+Suketar Airport (2,840 m [9,320 ft]) at Suketar is the only STOL airport in the Taplejung district with daily flights linking Kathmandu and Biratnagar.

 Pathivara Temple: Spiritual Heights Captured